WiseLibs/better-sqlite3/Troubleshooting-installation.md

-If you're having trouble installing `better-sqlite3`, follow this checklist:
+If you have trouble installing `better-sqlite3`, follow this checklist:

 1. Make sure you're using nodejs v4.8.4 or later